-The critique of factory farming generates some of the starkest disagreement among those whose concerns include animal welfare, food justice, labor rights, global warming, and pollution.
+The critique of factory farming generates some of the starkest disagreement among those whose concerns include animal welfare, food justice, labour rights, global warming, and pollution.
 On the one hand, many animal rights advocates argue for the abolition of animal agriculture, not just factory farming.
 On the other hand, advocates of humane husbandry argue that the ills of factory farming call for more traditional, small-scale, sustainable practices and a shift in consumption.
 The contrast overlooks some intermediate positions but should suffice for preliminary purposes.
 The bone of contention is this: It does not follow from critiquing factory farming that domesticated animals have a claim not to be used in agriculture.
 Both sides claim to be advocates, even friends, of animals.
-Yet, despite their common target, they appear to make incompatible claims–about what a good life for animals entails; whether we may kill them for food; and whether their use in any agricultural system is exploitation.
+Yet, despite their common target, they appear to make incompatible claims—about what a good life for animals entails; whether we may kill them for food; and whether their use in any agricultural system is exploitation.
 In other words, what are domesticated animals’ interests?
 And what is a relationship between humans and other animals?
 One instance of this disagreement is the claim that domesticated animals have an interest in the continuation of certain relationships with human beings, and that work is one such valuable relationship.
 The abolition of animal agriculture, the reasoning goes, would eliminate work, which is the sole valuable relationship animals can have with human beings.
-Farm animals, on this view, are workers performing a valuable activity that is necessary for their existence, flourishing and our mutually rewarding relations.
+Farm animals, on this view, are workers performing a valuable activity that is necessary for their existence, flourishing, and our mutually rewarding relations.